 Asbestos Boiler Insulation: Risks And Precautions

 It’s common knowledge today that asbestos is a dangerous substance.
-It used to be the main insulating material used in many buildings, but as the dangers of this material on our health came into light, there has been extreme measures taken to ensure its removal wherever possible.
+It used to be the main insulating material used in many buildings, but as the dangers of this material on our health came into light, there have been extreme measures taken to ensure its removal - wherever possible.
 The Control of Asbestos Regulations in the UK now prevents asbestos being imported, distributed and used.

-In this guide, we’ll explain what asbestos is, the dangers of asbestos boiler insulation in a property and how you can identify and remove it.
+In this guide, we’ll explain what asbestos is, the dangers of asbestos boiler insulation in a property, and how you can identify and remove it.

 What is asbestos?